cytoscape/cytoscape-manual/docs/index.rst

 TOC
 ===

-My intro section should be below ... because of intro and Preamble
+My intro section should be below ... because of Preamble and Introduction

 .. toctree::
    :glob:

-   intro
    Chapter_1_Preamble
+   Chapter_2_Introduction